Define where the pipeline should find input data and save output data.

 pattern: ^\S+\.csv$

-Before running the pipeline, you will need to create a design file with information about the samples to be scanned by nf-core/funcscan, containing sample name and path/to/your/contigs.fasta.
+Before running the pipeline, you will need to create a design file with information about the samples to be scanned by nf-core/funcscan, containing at a minimum sample names and paths to contigs.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 2 columns, and a header row (sample, fasta).
+It has to be a two or four column comma-separated file with a header row (sample,fasta or sample,fasta,protein,gbk).
 See usage docs.

 The output directory where the results will be saved.
 You have to use absolute paths to storage on Cloud infrastructure.